|

 Develop written portfolio management and risk management policies and procedures that are consistent with the existing management policies and procedures framework.
 In addition to being integrated with existing policies and procedures, explicit provisions should be made for:

-• Evaluation and selection of firms through, and with, whom portfolio management and risk management strategies will be implemented.
+Assignment of functional responsibilities for management and staff.
+Evaluation and selection of firms through, and with, whom portfolio management and risk management strategies will be implemented.
+Securing management and board approval of both the overall process and the implementation of the process.

 Back to Top